ArnavRokde01/dynamic-mongodb-sharding/README.md

 # MongoDB Sharding AWS CDK Project

 This project leverages AWS CDK with Python to deploy infrastructure required for setting up a dynamic MongoDB sharding cluster on AWS.
 The project includes EC2 instances for MongoDB shard servers, router, and config servers, a Lambda function for creating additional EC2 instances dynamically, and other essential configurations.
+Follow the steps below.

 ## Project Structure